EsportsPublished: | Updated:

 A first-person shooter, Halo is a global franchise with over $6B in franchise grosses.
 It’s one of the highest-gross media franchises of all time, with novels, games, films, and other licensed products.
 Despite having a thriving esports scene, Halo’s popularity is limited (in part) due to its availability being limited to Xbox and Windows platforms mainly.
 To this day, as a Microsoft product, it remains unavailable to PlayStation users.
 Despite that, Halo remains one of the best console games ever developed and remains highly played to this day.

-Professional Esports Organizations
+Professional Esports Organizations in 2024

 OpTic Gaming is an American professional esports and entertainment organization based in Texas.
 The brand with green, black, and white color schemes.
 The organization is owned by Hector “HECZ” Rodriguez and Hastro.
 As one of the most successful esports organizations in the US, OpTic has secured partnerships with big-name brands like Razer, Mountain Dew, and Oakley.
 Best known for their gamers competing in CoD, Halo, Apex Legends, Rocket League, and Overwatch, OpTic has become the King of FPS games in recent years.
 They won the Halo World Championship in 2o22, along with a CoD League Major and a second-place finish at Valorant’s Champions.
 They also merged with fellow gaming organization EnVyUs last year, establishing themselves as the world’s preeminent esports organization.